Important Info for all Fertile Ground Producers

 This form includes details about:

-AFTER your Project Details have been submitted, we ask that you submit press photos for your project as soon as you have strong photos.
+AFTER your Project Details have been submitted, we ask that you submit BOTH a show image AND press photos for your project as soon as you have strong photos.
 Photos are critical in telling your story and getting audience and media attention.
+Detailed instructions:

-PLEASE SUBMIT 1-3 hi-res jpeg press photos to:
+PLEASE SUBMIT 1-3 hi-res jpeg press photos for marketing, media, website and social media.

 Contact Nicole Lane at email@example.com with any questions.